Krook9d/Chrome-password-exfiltrator/README.md

 # About The Project

-This is a Chrome Password grabber.
-When your victim clicks on the .exe, their chrome passwords and usernames are written to a file or sent by email.
+This is a Chrome Passwords grabber.
+When your victim clicks on the .exe, their chrome passwords and usernames are written on a file or sent by email.

-Like other browsers Chrome also has built-in login password manager functionality which keeps track of the login secrets of all visited websites.
-Whenever user logins to any website, he/she will be prompted to save the credentials for later use and if user chooses so, then the username & passwords will be stored in internal login database.
-So next time onwards whenever user visits that website, he will be automatically logged in using these stored credentials which saves hassle of entering the credentials every time.
+Like other browsers Chrome has a built-in login password manager functionality which keeps track of the login secrets of all visited websites.
+Whenever a user logs in to any website, they will be prompted to save their credentials for later use and if the user chooses so, then the username and passwords will be stored in an internal  database.
+So next time onwards, when they visit that same website, they will be automatically logged in using these stored credentials which saves hassle of entering the credentials every time.
 Chrome stores all the sign-on secrets into the internal database file called 'Web data' in the current user profile folder.
-A newer version has moved the login passwords related database into a new file named 'Login Data'.This database file is in SQLite format and contains number of tables storing different kind of data such as auto complete, search keyword, ie7logins etc. in addition to login secrets.
+A newer version has moved the login passwords related database into a new file named 'Login Data'.This database file is in SQLite format and contain number of tables storing different kind of data such as auto complete, search keyword, ie7logins etc. in addition to login secrets.
-The logins table mainly contains the information about sign-on secrets such as website URL, username, password fields, etc. All this information is stored in the clear text except passwords which are in encrypted format.
+The logins table mainly contains the information about sign-on secrets such as website URL, username, password fields, etc. All theise information are stored in clear text except passwords which are encrypted.
-Google Chrome encrypt the password with the help of CryptProtectData function, built into Windows.
-Now while this can be a very secure function using a triple-DES algorithm and creating user-specific keys to encrypt the data, it can still be decrypted as long as you are logged into the same account as the user who encrypted it.The CryptProtectData function has a twin, who does the opposite to it; CryptUnprotectData, which...
+Google Chrome encrypts passwords with the help of CryptProtectData function, built into Windows.
+Now while this can be a very secure function using a triple-DES algorithm and creating user-specific keys to encrypt the data, it can still be decrypted as long as you are logged into the same account as the user who encrypted it.The CryptProtectData function has a twin, which does the opposite; CryptUnprotectData, which...
 Well, you guessed it, decrypts the data.
-And obviously this is going to be very useful in trying to decrypt the stored passwords.
+Obviously this is going to be very useful while trying to decrypt the stored passwords.

 ## Disclaimer

-This is for educational purposes only I do not take an responsibility for actions that people use this for.
+This project is for educational purposes only I do not take any responsibilities for the actions people use this for.

 ### Requierements